typelevel/squants/README.md

 For example, when using a Double to describe quantities of Energy (kWh) and Power (kW), it is possible to compile a program that adds these two values together.
-This is not appropriate as kW and kWh measure two different quantities.
+This is not appropriate as kW and kWh measure quantities of two different dimensions.
 The unit kWh is used to measure an amount of Energy used or produced.
 The unit kW is used to measure Power/Load, the rate at which Energy is being used or produced, that is, Power is the first time derivative of Energy.